skw32/DefectCorrectionsNotebook/README.md

 - LogFileSetup.py: This file contains the default format of the log file used to store intermediate processing results from the notebook.
 - Plotting.py: This contains functions called in the notebook to generate various plots.
 - coffee.py: This is the main executable for the [CoFFEE](https://www.sciencedirect.com/science/article/pii/S0010465518300158) package (from version 1.1) that is used in this workflow.
+- LZ_iic.py: This file contains functions used for calculating the image-interaction correction from the LZ correction scheme using functions adapted with permission from [pylada-defects](https://github.com/pylada/pylada-defects)
 - tests: This directory contains tests for functions written for this workflow and sample data to use with the tests.
 - sample_data contains some sample defect data for running the notebook.
 - conftest.py is a configuration file for pytest to define the root directory for the testsuite.